-We’re focused on symptom relief, preventing complications, and managing the factors that led to the back pain—or preventing those factors altogether in the future.
+We’re focused on the root cause of the problem and the factors that led to the back pain-along with preventing those factors altogether in the future.

 Chiropractic care goes beyond simply alleviating your back pain and addresses the root cause in order to help you live your best life.

 Our noninvasive treatments for your pain and overall health utilize your body’s natural healing process for quicker and longer lasting relief.
 Whether you are experiencing back pain or are looking to increase your wellness, chiropractic care is the natural alternative to surgery and pain medication.

 Our spines support us as we move throughout our day, so there’s a lot riding on our spinal columns.
 It’s our body’s core structural support.
 The spine runs from the bottom of our seat to the top of our necks.
 Our spines must be stable enough to support us standing upright but flexible enough for continuous movement.

 Back pain can be brought on by things you do or don’t do in your life daily:

 Don’t underestimate the power of your mind on your body.
 Stress can lead to muscle tension in the back, and depression and anxiety may intensify pain to an unbearable level.

 Back pain treatment does not need to involve surgery or narcotics.
 If it’s given the chance, your body may heal itself.
 At Achieve Balance, our team can help you improve your natural health.